-Students construct the framework for the development of a software solution that meets a student-identified need or opportunity.
-This is the first part of the School assessed Task (SAT), involving analysis and design, with the second part undertaken in Unit 4, Area of Study 1.
+In this area of study, students prepare for the development of a software solution that meets a student-identified problem, need or opportunity.
+This is the first part of the School-assessed Task, involving analysis and design, with the second part undertaken in Unit 4, Area of Study 1.
+Students are expected to independently identify a problem, need or opportunity for developing a software solution from within their community.